Mari's #HeartChallenge Heroes

 Our little fighter, with many prayers, made it through surgery.
 The care Mari received at Vanderbilt by everyone from surgeons to cardiologists to the nurses in the pediatric cardiac ICU saved her life - absolutely top notch care!
 After a few days her kidneys started working.
 Then her liver started working.
 She slowly started eating.
 But her heart was slow to recover.
 After 15 days they sent us home, with strict orders for minimal exposure to germs.
 Her heart simply could not handle becoming sick.
 They gave us three months for Mari’s heart to improve or we would go on the transplant list.
 Mari is a fighter and she continued to improve.
 At a checkup several months later, her cardiologist said that he was amazed at how her heart looked considering her history.
 She eventually had all of her medications discontinued and only has to see the cardiologist annually.

-Fast forward nearly 4 years.
+Fast forward 5 years.
 We now live in Kentucky.
 Mari is thriving.
 Lance and I found a cardiologist in Louisville and we are so thankful for that.
-We love Norton Children's Hospital but they lack the pediatric cardiac specialty that we had at Vanderbilt.
+We love Norton Children's Hospital and they are currently preparing to open a pediatric cardiac specialty like we had at Vanderbilt.
 Jennifer Lawrence pledged a $2 Million gift to Norton Children's Hospital to fund a Pediatric Cardiac Intensive Care Unit.
 She then challenged the community to raise the other $2 million to make this happen.

 In Mari’s honor, we want to help.
 We want this PCICU for Mari, if ever needed.
 We want the PCICU for other families who will need it.
 We want the PCICU to save lives.
 We are asking for your help to make this happen.
 Please join us as part of our team, Mari’s #HeartChallenge Heroes, to make this PCICU a reality.
 You can participate in the 5K, send your kids through the 1K water obstacle course, or simply give a donation.
 Every little bit helps.
 Thank you for honoring our Mari!